 Note - Tenders will generally be evaluated by the working group.
 The size and membership of this working group will depend on the value, complexity and risk of the procurement, but involvement of a procurement specialist is required.

-Note - The scope and depth of this process will depend on the overall risk profile and possible organisational consequences.
+Note - Guidance is available from the Risk Office and reference to the University Risk Matrix is recommended.
+The scope and depth of this process will depend on the overall risk profile and possible organisational consequences.